 Graduating from a software engineering immersive is a considerable achievement, and it takes hard work to get there, but you don’t have to do it alone.
 Engaging in your community is a critical first step toward your job hunt success.

 According to Anne Richardson, GA Alumni, now a Senior Software Engineer at CoverMyMeds, engagement with your community is paramount.
 “It’s essential because people will be able to help you, but you will also be able to help others.
 Especially when you’re starting, it’s easy to feel overwhelmed because you have a lot to learn”.
+Learn more about people like Anne and connect with our alumni network.

 Tip #3: Interview preparation is critical.